philbowles/PangolinMQTT/docs/api.md

 The Pangolin API mirrors - as closely as possible - the existing API of `AsyncMqttClient` to enable users to migrate code quickly.
 However the `AsyncMqttClient` API has simple errors, redundant and flawed functions.
 For that reason some small changes have necessarily been made just to be able to compile *correctly* coded examples.

 It also omits some necessary functionality which Pangolin has added.
-New users must be warned: what you see at this version of Pangolin is not good, fully functional nor error-free, it exists as it is for a very specific purpose, and *will* change a fair degree at the next release to correct all the issues described here problems.
+New users must be warned: what you see at this version of Pangolin is not good, fully functional nor error-free, it exists as it is for a very specific purpose, and *will* change a fair degree at the next release to correct all the problems described here.

 The starting point then is to look first at the AsyncMqttClient API documentation